Skip to main content

 4. Adding devices into the system

-• Use Spaceti deploy app SW1 or Spaceti map editor SW2 for deploying device into the system.
+• Use Spaceti map editor SW1 for deploying device into the system.

-Warning: Follow manual Map Editor user guide for detailed process of how to use SW1 or SW2.
+Warning: Follow manual Map Editor user guide for detailed process of how to use SW1.

 • Using the silicone gun MEC2, put enough amount of the silicone to the defined places on the device (check picture below).